-A comparative risk assessment tool to evaluate the consequences of alternative wildland fire management strategies was proposed in Phase I of the Cohesive Strategy.
-The Phase I document characterized risk as "an inescapable component of living with wildfire" and offered common and scientific definitions of risk and risk management.
-Whether one uses risk in the conventional sense of "something bad may happen" or a more precise definition, such as the expected loss from an uncertain future event(s), the basic elements of uncertainty and loss are there.
-Following this reasoning, one can view the Cohesive Strategy as a problem of risk management.
+The Cohesive Strategy Phase I reports proposed comparative risk assessment as a structured process for evaluating the consequences of alternative wildland fire management strategies.
+The reports characterized risk as "an inescapable component of living with wildfire" and offered common and scientific definitions of risk and risk management.
+Whether one uses risk in the conventional sense of "something bad may happen" or a more precise definition such as the expected loss from an uncertain future event(s), the basic elements of uncertainty and loss are there.
+Following this basic reasoning, one can view the Cohesive Strategy as a classic problem of risk management.
 That is, effective management requires understanding the nature of wildfire and its contributing factors, recognizing the consequences-good and bad-of fire, addressing uncertainty, and crafting plans that reduce the chances of catastrophic losses.
 Real-world constraints on funding, available resources, and administrative flexibility further require consideration of economic efficiency and practicality.

 Given the premium placed on collaboration and engagement among all interested parties within the Cohesive Strategy, it is important that the quantitative aspects of risk assessment be embedded within a broader social discussion of values, options, potential consequences, and trade-offs inherent in any chosen strategy.
-The CRAFT is a structured process and set of tools designed to meet the needs of collaborative efforts to tackle complex resource management issues with conflicting values at stake, and high levels of uncertainty.
+The Comparative Risk Assessment Framework Tool (CRAFT,) is a structured process and set of tools designed to meet the needs of collaborative efforts to tackle complex resource management issues with conflicting values at stake and high levels of uncertainty.

-In conjunction with the NSAT, the RSCs embarked on this Phase II process, which included proposing regional objectives and designing initial alternatives.
+During Phase II, the Regional Strategy Committees embarked on this four-step process, broadly characterized as: (1) specifying objectives, (2) designing alternatives, (3) modeling effects, and (4) synthesizing results.
 Each participant contributes to each step, although the role played by analysts and scientists differs from that of managers and stakeholders.
 CRAFT is being used to help ensure consistency among RSCs, using tools that have been specifically tailored for the Cohesive Strategy.
-CRAFT also provides the framework for the work of the NSAT.
+CRAFT also provides the basic framework for the work of the NSAT.